RACV Logo

 2. Please bring 2 passport size photographs for your trekking permit.

 3. Between June and August, it is monsoon season in Nepal.
-If you do choose to travel during this time, please note that you will encounter wet conditions, obscured views, and an extra leech or two.
+If you do choose to travel during this time, you will encounter wet conditions, obscured views, and an extra leech or two.
 During the monsoon, there is a chance that your itinerary may be adjusted pending water levels in rivers.
 Don't forget to pack rain proof jackets and trousers.
-Please see alternative monsoon season itinerary in the weather section of these notes.
+Please see alternative monsoon season itinerary in the "Climate and seasonal information," section of the Essential Trip Information.

 4. Please be aware that in the event of an emergency evacuation, Intrepid does not have control over which helicopter service may be used.
 Some helicopters are not in regular use with Intrepid and have not passed our internal safety auditing.